 This unassuming suburban road was immortalised in the 1967 song of the same name.
 Most of the locations named in the song are very much in evidence and still can be found at the top of Penny Lane in the area known as Smithdown Place.
 John, Paul and George passed through Penny Lane every day on their way to school which is why it was very much “in their ears and in their eyes”, as the song goes…

 This was one of the most surprising revelations – I (and I assume I’m not alone here) always thought Strawberry Fields Forever was an abstract, trippy piece of whimsy dreamt up by John.
 But it’s an actual place.
 When John was a child, Strawberry Field was a Children’s Home that belonged to the Salvation Army.
 The old Victorian mansion used to host an annual summer fete and it was the highlight of the young John’s year.
-His broken family background meant he empathised with the orphan children who lived there.
+His unstable upbringing meant he empathised with the orphan children who lived there.
 When Yoko Ono visited Liverpool in 1984, Strawberry Field was one of the first places she took their son, Sean.

 10 Admiral Grove L8, Toxteth/ Home of Ringo

 Richard (Ringo) Starkey lived here until his career as a Beatle catapulted him to London in 1963.
 Ringo’s mother and second husband continued to live in the house until 1965 but were forced to move to a quieter suburb when ‘Beatle Mania’ exploded and fans and press became increasingly intrusive.

 12 Arnold Grove L15/Home of George

 The youngest Beatle, George was born at 12 Arnold Grove and lived here until 1950 when the growing family relocated to a bigger house situated at 25 Upton Green, Speke.
 George’s father Harold was a bus driver and George got to know Paul when they both travelled on the same bus into school at the Liverpool Institute.